areese801/markdown_todoist/README.md

 Clone or Download and Extract the code from the repository to your preferred destination. `~/scripts` is a good spot if you're not sure where else to put it.

 ### Set up Python Virtual Environment or Manually Install Required Packages
-The `make_pyenv_venv.sh` script does it's best to bootstrap a Python Virtual Environment using `pyenv virtualenv` (more on that [here](https://realpython.com/intro-to-pyenv/#virtual-environments-and-pyenv)) with the requirements from `requirements.txt` installed.
+The `make_pyenv_venv.sh` script does its best to bootstrap a Python Virtual Environment using `pyenv virtualenv` (more on that [here](https://realpython.com/intro-to-pyenv/#virtual-environments-and-pyenv)) with the requirements from `requirements.txt` installed.
 You can run this script if you'd like to use that sort of setup.

-If you'd like to avoid pyenv some reason, all that is really needed at the end of the day is a Python installation with [todoist-api-python](https://pypi.org/project/todoist-api-python/) installed so this command might be all you need:
+If you'd like to avoid pyenv some reason, all that is really needed at the end of the day is a Python installation with [todoist-api-python](https://pypi.org/project/todoist-api-python/) and whatever else is in `requirements.txt` installed, so this command might be all you need:

 ```bash
 pip install -U -r requirements.txt